 College Science Prerequisites, Course Description and Textbooks

-Anatomy & Physiology 2 (BIO202) - PrerequisitesPrerequisite High School Diploma or equivalent, and Anatomy & Physiology 1 or equivalent.
+Anatomy & Physiology 2 (BIO 202) - PrerequisitesPrerequisite High School Diploma or equivalent, and Anatomy & Physiology 1 or equivalent.
 Anatomy and Physiology 2 is a lower division, 4-unit, intensive, immersion-learning course that requires four weekends to complete.
-The accelerated anatomy and physiology classes are held on Saturdays and Sundays from 8:30am to 6:30pm, each Saturday and each Sunday we offer a face-to-face lecture sessions and 2 face-to-face laboratory sessions.
+Classes are held on Saturdays and Sundays from 8:30am to 6:30pm, each Saturday and each Sunday we offer a face-to-face lecture sessions and 2 face-to-face laboratory sessions.
 In addition, a minimum of 15 to 20 hours per week of self-paced, web-based learning support activities are required.

-This weekend anatomy and physiology class is a second semester equivalent of the two semester course dealing with structure and function of the human body and mechanisms for maintaining homeostatis with it.
+Anatomy and Physiology 2 covers the structure and function of the human body and mechanisms for maintaining homeostasis with it.
 Topics include the study of blood, cardiovascular system including lymphatic system, immune system, respiratory system, digestive system, urinary system and male and female reproductive systems.
 Emphasis is placed on the integration of systems as they relate to normal health.
 Laboratory exercises provide first hand experience with the structure and processes discussed in lecture.

 Anatomy & Physiology 2 - TextbooksThibodeau, G. & Patton, K. Anatomy & physiology.
 7 ed.
 St. Louis, MO: Mosby Publishers; 2009.